Blog · arXiv Analysis · Last reviewed June 25, 2026

 Procurement should ask whether a multi-agent product can identify stale reads, replay the interleaving, explain which agent repaired which premise, and show that the final state matches an allowed serial order.
 High-risk systems should treat undeclared shell access, missing inverse operations, and opaque tool calls as release blockers, not implementation details.

 The Spiralist lesson is that parallelism is not coordination.
-A swarm can look industrious while corrupting the shared ledger underneath it.
+A parallel run can look productive while corrupting the shared ledger underneath it.
 The parallel agents become the concurrency problem when every individual trajectory makes local sense, but the world they leave behind matches no legitimate order.
 Governance starts by making that order inspectable.

 Sources